Tangential Casimir force in the misaligned system: Magnetic media, real conductors, and a torque: Introduction

 In modern experiments of the Casimir force, we usually measure the force between a sphere and a plate~\cite{Lamoreaux,Mohideen}, where the sphere-plate configuration can be related to a parallel configuration by the Derjaguin approximation~\cite{Derjaguin} but could avoid difficulties in assuring the parallelism of two plates.
 Nevertheless, a measurement of the force in the plate-plate configuration was successfully carried out~\cite{Bressi}.
 Beyond the parallel plates, researchers observed the lateral Casimir force caused by the corrugated surfaces with uniaxial corrugations of equal period~\cite{Golestanian1,Golestanian2,Chen1,Chen2}.
-To our knowledge, however, all the experiments performed so far for the (sphere-related) parallel conducting plates, the most elementary Casimir objects, were devoted to the normal Casimir force which is perpendicular to the surfaces.
+To our knowledge, however, all the experiments performed so far for the (sphere-related) parallel conducting plates, the most elementary Casimir objects, were dedicated to the normal Casimir force which is perpendicular to the surfaces.
 Recently, we discussed that there may be a tangential Casimir force between parallel conducting plates in the misaligned system~\cite{Zhang}.
-This tangential force has unusual properties and was generalized to dielectrics in the same place.
+The tangential force has unusual properties.
+For example, in most of experimental parameter space of a representative configuration for \textit{macroscopic}~\cite{Zhang} plates, the strength of this force is effectively independent of the overlapping area of the plates.\footnote{See the configuration in figure 2 and its variants therein.
+The occurrence of this property in the configuration is associated with the validity of the ideal boundary approximation that considers the Casimir effect for the overlapping areas of plates as for infinite planes, i.e., ignoring the edge effect.
+We here refer the reader to Ref.~\cite{Zhang} for a thorough discussion on the reliability of applying this approximation to the misaligned systems considered by us.
+This approximation will also be employed in the present study, which would be sufficient for our purposes.} The force was then generalized to dielectrics and finite temperature~\cite{Zhang}.